surfnet-niels/cpcl/readme.md

 *TODO: define common errors?*

 #### SAML IDP
-To describe the configuration of a SAML IdP delivering attributes and identifiers, as "saml_idp" section MAY be defined.
+To describe the configuration of a SAML IdP delivering attributes and identifiers, a "saml_idp" section MAY be defined.
-This section describs the required and optional parameters for the "saml_idp" configuration.
+This section describes the required and optional parameters for the "saml_idp" configuration.
 If a required parameter is empty or missing, the configuration MUST be rejected as faulty and an error MUST must be thrown.
 To establish a secure connection between the saml_idp entity and the proxy it may be required to validate the entity metadata using a trusted third party.
 This is out of scope for CPCL.

 | Parameter | Status | Supported Values | Description |